Sas2k/File-Manager/README.md

 ### Windows

-The `File_Manager.exe` file can be found when you unzip source code [sorry 😅] or by going to the code section and click the File_Manager.exe file and<br>click downloaded<br>
+[The EXE File is in the bin file and the release section] The `File_Manager.exe` file can be found when you unzip source code [sorry 😅] or by going to the code section and click the File_Manager.exe file and<br>click downloaded<br>
 also you might want to add the folder where the .exe is intalled to path then;